khoubate/Cyber-Resources/README.md

 # Cybersecurity Playground - Unleash Your Skills! 🔒💻🌐

-Welcome to the ultimate hub for honing your hacking prowess! 🚀 Our FREE collection of cutting-edge labs is meticulously designed to sharpen your REDTEAM, BLUETEAM, and CTF skills, offering an immersive experience for cybersecurity enthusiasts of all levels.
+Welcome to the ultimate hub for honing your hacking prowess! 🚀 FREE collection of cutting-edge labs meticulously designed to sharpen your REDTEAM, BLUETEAM, and CTF skills, offering an immersive experience for cybersecurity enthusiasts of all levels.

 ## Hands-On Real-World Scenarios 🛠️